satyam42004/tip-calculator/README.md

-# tip-calculator
+# Tip Calculator 💸

-This is a beginner-level Python project that calculates how much each person should pay when splitting a bill, including a customizable tip percentage.
-It takes user input for the total bill, desired tip percentage, and number of people, and outputs the per-person amount.
+A simple Python project to calculate how much each person should pay when splitting a bill, including tip.

+## Features
+- Takes user input for total bill, tip %, and number of people.
+- Calculates and displays the amount each person needs to pay.

+## Example